Rethinking risk tolerance

 Diving deeper into annuity options

-While all annuities are designed to provide income, there are different kinds to align with your accumulation goals and how much risk you’re comfortable taking.
+While all annuities are designed to provide income for retirement, there are different kinds to align with your accumulation goals and how much risk you’re comfortable taking.

 • Immediate Annuity